wejendorp/dorp.io/_posts/2018-02-18-webpack-express-hmr.md

 module.exports = {
 	entry: ['webpack/hot/poll?1000', './src/mount.webpack'],
 	target: 'node',
+	output: {
+		path: path.join(__dirname, '.build'),
+		filename: 'server.js'
+		// expose main method as:
+		library: 'mount',
+    // Build it as a commonjs library so we can include it
+		libraryTarget: 'commonjs'
+  },
 	// Don't bundle node_modules, they'll be available at runtime
 	externals: [
 		nodeExternals({